-Speaking during a press conference on Tuesday (May 4), Senior Minister for Security Ismail Sabri Yaakob said for areas under Movement Control Order (MCO), Raya visiting will only be allowed on the first day of Aidilfitri, which falls on May 13, with the number of people capped at 15 at any one time depending on the size of the house.
+Speaking during a press conference on Tuesday (May 4), Senior Minister for Security Ismail Sabri Yaakob said for areas under the movement control order (MCO), Raya visiting will only be allowed on the first day of Aidilfitri, which falls on May 13, with the number of people capped at 15 at any one time depending on the size of the house.

-Meanwhile, for areas under Conditional Movement Control Order (CMCO) and Recovery Movement Control Order (RMCO), Hari Raya visiting will be allowed for the first three days of Aidilfitri from May 13 to May 15.
+For areas under conditional or recovery MCOs, Hari Raya visiting will be allowed for the first three days of Aidilfitri from May 13 to May 15.

-For CMCO areas, a maximum of 20 people are allowed while for RMCO, 25 people are allowed.
+For CMCO areas, a maximum of 20 people is allowed while for RMCO, 25 people are allowed.

 Mr Ismail Sabri added that hosts are encouraged to prepare temperature scanners and use MySejahtera QR codes or keep a logbook of visitors.